 and

-We still need to calculate the value of the constant C. As the square of the wave function gives the probability density and its integral the probability to find an particle in a region of the box then if we integrate over all the x axis the probability should be equal to one:
+We still need to calculate the value of the constant C. As the square of the wave function gives the probability density and the integral the probability of finding a particle in a region of the box, then if we integrate over all the x-axis, the probability should be equal to one:

 (1)